 Give your best to a good and common goal so that in victory or defeat you may stand in judgment with no regrets.

-A football game is only 60 minutes but it lasts a lifetime.
+A football game is only 60 minutes but the lessons last a lifetime.

 As you leave the battlefield, be free from becoming a prisoner of the thought of a lifetime: “I could've given more!”